Ed-Barahona/polaris-react/src/components/Toast/README.md

 <!-- example-for: android, ios, web -->

-Use error toast to indicate that an operation has failed.
-For example, your phone is offline and need to reconnect to the internet.
+Although error toasts are still available and used in the system, we discourage their use.
+Reserve them for errors not caused by merchants, like a connection issue.
+Error toasts should convey what went wrong in plain language and should not go over 3 words.
 For all other error message types, follow the [error message guidelines](/patterns/error-messages).

 <!-- content-for: web -->